kyleliamwalker/soro_control/README.md

 # soro_control

-Set of basic scripts for controlling a tendon-driven soft manipulator using Dynamixel smart servos.
+Set of basic scripts for controlling a tendon-driven soft manipulator using Dynamixel smart servos and a PS4 controller.

 Prerequisites: